KQM-git/TCL/characters/geo/zhongli.md

 {% tab title="C5" %}
 ### **Lazuli, Herald of the Order**

-Increases the Level of **Planet Befall** by 3.
+Increases the Level of Planet Befall by 3.\
+Maximum upgrade level is 15.
 {% endtab %}

 {% tab title="C6" %}
 ### **Chrysos, Bounty of Dominator**

-When **Jade Shield** takes DMG, 40% of that incoming DMG is converted to HP for the current on-field character.
+When **Jade Shield** takes DMG, 40% of that incoming DMG is converted to HP for the current on-field character.\
 A single instance of the regeneration cannot exceed 8% of the character’s Max HP.
 {% endtab %}
 {% endtabs %}